Lucky10406/LLM-compression-study/README.md

 - `11_phase11_final_comparison.ipynb` — unified comparison, relative deltas, Pareto analysis, and rare-class comparison
 - `12_phase12_visualizations.ipynb` — final research figures

-A dedicated QLoRA fine-tuning notebook and the earlier Phase 6/7 notebooks were not among the five recovered files.
-Phase 8 does contain merge-before-quantize and evaluation code.

 ## Research paper